 Prevention is possible

 Knowledge is the key to prevention.
 By getting the facts, understanding your risks and making healthy lifestyle changes, you can help prevent type 2 diabetes.
 Even small steps can make a big difference to your health.
 Estimate your personal risk for developing diabetes, with our Diabetes Risk Profiler.
-Learn about risks for diabetes* from the American Diabetes Association.
+Learn about risks for diabetes from the American Diabetes Association.
 Based on your risk, consider the CDC's diabetes prevention program offered locally.

 - Diabetes Overview: Overview of "What is Diabetes" on how to best work with your NMPG physician to manage your diabetes.
 All newly diagnosed diabetics should start with this document and share with those helping you.